Kakuro

 The canonical Kakuro puzzle is played in a grid of filled and barred cells, "black" and "white" respectively.
 Puzzles are usually 16×16 in size, although these dimensions can vary widely.
 Apart from the top row and leftmost column which are entirely black, the grid is divided into "entries"—lines of white cells—by the black cells.
-The black cells contain a diagonal slash from upper-left to lower-right and a number in one or both halves, such that each horizontal entry has a number in the black half-cell to its immediate left and each vertical entry has a number in the black half-cell immediately above it.
+The black cells contain a diagonal slash from upper-left to lower-right and a number in one or both halves, such that each horizontal entry has a number in the half-cell to its immediate left and each vertical entry has a number in the half-cell immediately above it.
 These numbers, borrowing crossword terminology, are commonly called "clues".

 The objective of the puzzle is to insert a digit from 1 to 9 inclusive into each white cell so that the sum of the numbers in each entry matches the clue associated with it and that no digit is duplicated in any entry.
 It is that lack of duplication that makes creating Kakuro puzzles with unique solutions possible.
 Like Sudoku, solving a Kakuro puzzle involves investigating combinations and permutations.
 There is an unwritten rule for making Kakuro puzzles that each clue must have at least two numbers that add up to it, since including only one number is mathematically trivial when solving Kakuro puzzles.

 At least one publisher includes the constraint that a given combination of numbers can only be used once in each grid, but still markets the puzzles as plain Kakuro.